This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Top Tip: Yet another of the country’s best wine-making regions is in the Peloponnese – the famed Nemea near Nafplio.
 Also, in the castle town of Monemvasia in Southern Peloponnese, you can try one of the finest sweet wines in Greece, the world-renowned Malvasia wine.

-What To Do in Aigialeia Greece
+What To Do in Aigialeia Greece – 5 Best Things To Do

-Sample Superb Wine
+1. Sample Superb Wine

 From what we mentioned so far, it must be clear that the top thing to do in Aigialeia Greece is to take a journey into the region’s wine history and culture.
-The best way to do so is by visiting some of the area’s wineries.
-Once there, you can sample excellent wines in a setting of unfathomable natural charm.

-Embark on a Scenic Road Trip
+2. Embark on a Scenic Road Trip

 If you want to make the most of this enchanting scenery, you should rent a car and jump on a road trip across the subregion of Aigialeia.
-Driving through endless stretches of vineyards and silver-lined olive groves, up and down the smooth slopes of Aigialeia, feels like travelling through a dream.

-Explore Aigio
+3. Explore Aigio

 Aigio is the largest city in Aigialeia Greece and one of the main towns in Northern Peloponnese.
 It’s a nostalgic seaside town where you can enjoy long strolls along the beachfront.
-Lined with old raisin warehouses that narrate the city’s history as one of the main producers of Vostitsa raisins, the promenade is particularly lovely at sunset.

 One of the highlights of Aigio is the Panagiotopoulos Mansion.
-Built between 1857 and 1860, the mansion features a grand marble staircase, high ceilings with gorgeous paintings and walls decorated by Italian painters.
-It also houses an exhibition of traditional musical instruments from Greece and elsewhere.
+Built in the 19th century, the mansion features a grand marble staircase, high ceilings with gorgeous paintings and walls decorated by Italian painters.

-Ride The Odontotos Rack Railway
+4. Ride The Odontotos Rack Railway

 The Odontotos Rack Railway is one of the most scenic train rides in Europe.
 The line starts at the seaside town of Diakopto.
 It ends in Kalavryta – one of the most historic towns in Greece – after a stop in the village of Zachlorou.

 As its name suggests (odontotos means with teeth in Greek), this railway network makes use of toothed gears on steep gradients.
-The train travels through the stunning Vouraikos Gorge, past dramatic tunnels and beautiful bridges.

-Top Tip: Another scenic train ride in Greece is the narrow gauge Pelion Train near Volos.
+Top Tip: Another scenic train ride in Greece is the narrow-gauge Pelion Train near Volos.

-Visit Mega Spileo Monastery
+5. Visit Mega Spileo Monastery

-Very close to Zachlorou, Mega Spileo Monastery stands in all its glory.
-Mega Spileo – or Spilaio – is Greek for Big Cave.
 The monastery was named after the cave in which it was built.
 Its impressive facade occupies the slope of a dramatic rocky hill.

-Founded in 362 AC, Mega Spileo is one of the oldest monasteries in Greece.
 One of the darkest pages in the monastery’s history was written in 1943 when the German Nazis burnt the monastery and killed the monks by throwing them off a tall rock.

 Oinoxeneia Festival

-If you’re wondering when to visit Aigialeia Greece, you should know that the second half of August might be the best time to do it.
 That’s because the celebrated Oinoxeneia Festival takes place in Aigialeia every year around that time.

 With a focus on Aigialeia’s distinct wine-making culture, Oinoxeneia Festival hosts a series of various events that also touch upon the area’s gastronomy, history and traditions.
-The team behind the festival is comprised of passionate locals – or locals at heart – who are eager to show visitors the unique charms of their beloved land.

 How To Get To & Around Aigialeia

-Where To Stay & Eat in Aigialeia
+Where To Stay in Aigialeia

-For lovers of secluded hotels amidst spectacular landscapes with stunning views, Gerofotis Traditional Guesthouse is housed in a neoclassical mansion that dates back to 1892.
-It’s located a 20-minute drive from Aigio.
+For lovers of secluded hotels amidst spectacular landscapes with stunning views, book a room at the 19th-centuryGerofotis Traditional Guesthouse, a 20-minute drive from Aigio.

 Aigialeia is one of Greece’s best-kept secrets.
 If you want to experience Greek hospitality at its best, in a region that not many know of (yet), drinking superb wine as you go, look no further.
-Aigialeia Greece is sure to steal your hearts as easily as it stole ours.

 WORDS & EDITING: Maria